 EFKA raises private funds from residents and other generous individuals and from area businesses and non-profits.
 Everything we accomplish on behalf of our children is made possible by our communities’ generous gifts of time and money.

-The mission of EFKA is to enhance excellence in the schools of the Kennebunks and Arundel by funding creative and innovative programs for students and professional development for teachers and other staff.
+The mission of the Education Foundation of the Kennebunks and Arundel is to work with the schools of RSU 21 to inspire and ignite young minds by funding creative and innovative programs for students and professional development for teachers and other staff.

 When Ted Damon retired from his executive position at the Singer Corporation, he didn’t just sit back and relax.
 Instead, he turned his strategic planning from sewing machines to students.
 Damon worked with Sue Cressey on a special program for Kennebunk High School students.
 “I was impressed with how uninterested they seemed in the program,” he recalls.
 The program ended, but Damon’s concerns didn’t.
 He enrolled in a freshman English class at KHS for a year to see what was going on in the classroom.
 Damon read the books, took the test, and participated in discussions.
 Again, he was struck by students’ lack of motivation.
 “The kids are bored, and not for lack of an interested teacher.
 The subject matter is uninteresting to them.
 There is very little focus and engagement.
 The subject matter lacked relevance in their minds.”

 Damon felt there had to be a way to change this situation.
 At Cressey’s suggestion he investigated the Cape Elizabeth Education Foundation, which seemed to have captured students’ attention with innovative teaching tools.
 He also spent time with teachers, asking them for their wish lists—what they would do with students if money were not an issue.
 And in June 2006, with a handful of like-minded parents, Damon formed the Education Foundation of the Kennebunks.